blackcodetavern/tfsforcode/README.md

 The extension contributes the following commands:

-- TFS - Undo change`: Undo the changes made to the file.
+- TFS - Undo change: Undo the changes made to the file.
-- TFS - Checkout file`: Checkout the file from TFS.
+- TFS - Checkout file: Checkout the file from TFS.
 - TFS - Check in: Check in the included files to TFS.
 This can be done in the TFS Tab

 These commands can be accessed from the context menu in the file explorer or the command palette (`Ctrl+Shift+P`).